How Does God Impute His Righteousness to Us? (Orthodox Perspective)

 Repentance – Ongoing repentance (Greek metanoia—change of mind) forms essential cooperation with grace.

-As believers recognize sin and turn toward God repeatedly, healing occurs progressively.
-Repentance isn’t one-time event but lifelong posture enabling continued transformation toward righteousness.
+As believers recognise sin and turn toward God repeatedly, healing occurs progressively.
+Repentance isn’t a one-time event but a lifelong posture enabling continued transformation toward righteousness.

 Sacramental Life – Active participation in sacraments—baptism, chrismation, confession, Eucharist—constitutes primary cooperation with grace.

-These aren’t mere symbols but real encounters with divine grace effecting transformation.
-Regular Eucharistic participation particularly enables ongoing union with Christ producing righteousness.
+These aren’t mere symbols but real encounters with divine grace affecting transformation.
+Regular Eucharistic participation particularly enables ongoing union with Christ, producing righteousness.

 Ascetic Discipline – Prayer, fasting, and spiritual discipline represent cooperation enabling grace’s transformative work.

 These practices don’t earn righteousness but create conditions where healing occurs.
-Like patient following doctor’s orders, believers cooperate with Christ the Physician through disciplined spiritual life.
+Like a patient following the doctor’s orders, believers cooperate with Christ the Physician through disciplined spiritual life.

 How Does Imputed Righteousness Make Peace with God Possible?